-The Organization for Economic Co-operation and Development ("OECD") Pillar 2 guidelines published to date include transition and safe harbor rules around the implementation of the Pillar 2 global minimum tax of 15%.
-Based on current enacted legislation effective in 2024 and our structure, we do not expect a material impact in 2024.
-We are monitoring developments and evaluating the impacts these new rules may have on our future effective income tax rate, tax payments, financial condition and results of operations.
+The Organization for Economic Co-operation and Development ("OECD" (the "OECD") Pillar 2 guidelines published to date include transition and safe harbor rules around the implementation of the Pillar 2 15% global minimum tax of 15% (the "Pillar 2 Rules").
+Based on current enacted legislation, effective in 2024 and our structure, we do not expect a material impact in 2024.
+However, in 2025, we expect the Pillar 2 Rules will primarily offset the reduction to our effective income tax rate resulting from our incentive grant received from the Singapore Ministry of Finance.
+For the nine months ended September 30, 2024, this incentive grant reduced our effective income tax rate by approximately 4%.
+We are continuously monitoring developments and evaluating the impacts these new rules may have on our future effective income tax rate, tax payments, financial condition and results of operations.